 Screening and Training

 Because volunteers spend time in patients’ and families’ homes, it is necessary that our volunteers have an application and interview process.
-In addition, volunteers visiting families must complete an introductory training program and have a police check approved.
+In addition, volunteers visiting families must complete an introductory hospice and palliative care training program and have a clear criminal record check for working with vulnerable children and adults.

 In the training, the volunteers are taught the “Art of Presence” which focuses on listening without judging or giving advice, respect for personal beliefs and the need for confidentiality.
-The course includes: the philosophy of hospice palliative care, needs of patients and families, signs and symptoms of approaching death, support measures at the end of life, grief and loss, spirituality, self care, community resources and working with the health care team.
+The course includes: the philosophy of hospice palliative care, needs of patients and families, signs and symptoms of approaching death, understanding living with dying, grief and loss, spirituality, self care, community resources and working with the health care team.

 Volunteers help by: